freedomofpress/securedrop/docs/development/updategui_development.rst

 functionality in a Tails VM.
 You can follow the instructions in the :ref:`Virtualizing Tails <virtualizing_tails>` guide to set up your Tails VM.

-To update the UI design
+To Update the UI Design
 -----------------------

 The design of the GUI is saved in the ``journalist_gui/mainwindow.ui`` file.
 To update the UI, one has to first install